daremat/es6-epf/README.md

 ```
 Don't hesitate to custom it.

 > ![info]
-If you need help to create your own palette color you can help you with famous ones: https://flatuicolors.com https://material.io/tools/color
+If you need help to create your own palette colors you can help you with famous ones: https://flatuicolors.com https://material.io/tools/color

 How to use my palette now?
-Instead of using a css file for a component create a sass file, for instance for welcome component:  :
+Instead of using a css file for a component create a sass file, for instance for welcome component:
 ```
 ├── welcome/
 │   ├── welcome.component.js